jbroadway/docs/docs/2022.1/studio/how-tos/other/how-to-use-mixed-reality-mode.md

 --- Platform: Quest ---

-# TODO
+> Note: Mixed Reality mode is only supported on SteamVR at this time.

 --- Platform: Oculus ---

-> Note: Mixed Reality mode is only supported on the Quest and HTC Vive at this time.
+> Note: Mixed Reality mode is only supported on SteamVR at this time.

 --- Platform: SteamVR ---